George Lang (restaurateur): Life

 Lang spent three years as director of The Four Seasons before starting his own consulting business.
 He pioneered the profession of restaurant consulting when in 1970 he started the George Lang Corporation.
 In 1975, Lang was awarded the Hotelman of the Year Award.
 The same year, he bought the Café des Artistes, a restaurant popular with musicians, journalists, and others.
 Still, not every venture was successful forever.
 Café des Artistes closed in 2009 during the Great Recession, after experiencing steadily mounting losses and union troubles.
 In 1992, along with fellow Hungarian-American Ronald S. Lauder, son of famed cosmetics mogul Estée Lauder, Lang bought and restored the famous Budapest restaurant Gundel.

 Lang's autobiography, entitled Nobody Knows the Truffles I've Seen (a reference to the spiritual "Nobody Knows the Trouble I've Seen"), was published by Knopf in 1998.
 He published several books on food and travel, including the classic reference The Cuisine of Hungary, a 1982 book reissued in 1994 as George Lang's Cuisine of Hungary, and had a stint as a columnist for Travel + Leisure magazine.

 Lang married three times, had four children, and was divorced from his first two wives.
 He was married to the concert pianist, opera singer and actress Doe Lang, born Caplow.
 Their son Brian Lang is a concert violinist, and their daughter Andrea Lang was a graphic designer.
 Andrea died in a Santa Barbara wildfire in 1990 while attempting to flee her home.

 Lang, who was married to Jenifer Harvey Lang at the time of his death, had been treated for Alzheimer's disease and died at age 86 at his home in Manhattan.
-He was survived by his first and third wife, his son Brian, and two other children, daughter Georgina and son Simon.
+He was survived by his first and third wives, his son Brian, and two other children, daughter Georgina and son Simon.